stuffmattdoes/how-to-code-web/README.md

 4. TypeScript
 5. App Performance
 6. Local & Session Storage
+7. Advanced Web Concepts
+  * HTTP vs HTTPS
-7. Building an API
+8. Building an API
-8. Databases
+9. Databases
+10. Development Environments
+  * Local
+  * Staging
+  * Production
-9. Open-Source Chops
+12. Open-Source Chops

 ## Actually Making Money With Web Development: ***(coming eventually)***
 This is the lesson you've been waiting for!
 Where other courses fail to recognize the importance of translating your new skillset into MONEY, we will do a deep dive to get you PAID.
 After all, what good are your skills if you can't apply them?